wildtruc/zenvidia/README.md

 Since I add recently Prime to zenvidia, I was expecting some X server crash, but nothing appened.
 The only issue I had, Nvidia-installer refused to execute because of nvidia-drm module loaded, it was finally installed by the automatics scripts work-arrounds.

-This is a hard developpement, do not expect too much for now.

-For now and because needed install.sh update, follows **#Install** section.
+After a long time of hard developpement, it seem to be stable.
+If you meet issues, jsut tell.

 See **Wiki** for **Issues**, **Todo list** and **demands**.